falsandtru/pjax-api/gh-pages/api/pjax/config/index.md

 ### cache: (path: string, headers: Headers) => string = `() => ''`

-Give a key of the request cache.
+Give the key of the request cache.
-If you return empty string, the current request won't use or make the cache.
+If you return the empty string, the current request doesn't make and use the cache.
 This option is only enabled with GET method.
-Note that from caches with shared keys you can't get the actual URLs redirected on servers.

 ### timeout: number = `3000`